axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ### Conclusion

-The diminishing increase in United States life expectacy indicates that this may be as good as it gets for mankind.
+The diminishing increase in United States life expectacy indicates that this rate of improvements may be as good as it gets for mankind.
 A number of [easily accessible](http://lmgtfy.com/?q=peak+life+expectancy) and recent resources have shown large research organizations coming to the same conclusion: sometime in the next 20 - 30 years we may see a complete flattening of that line.
 Despite the continuous increase in nutritional, performance-enhancing, and medical / surgical options, scientists are beginning to believe that man's current life expectancy may not reach much higher than it already has.

 ![](images/life-ex-comb.png)
 [![](images/button-new.png)](https://trends.axibase.com/feeee62f#fullscreen)